 Communication is an essential part of work and home life.
 Understanding how to be a good communicator can be an important productivity tool, one that’s frequently neglected.
 Poor communication can often have disastrous results; lost time, injured feelings, frustration, ineffective meetings, unproductive teamwork, resulting in a general lack of career advancement and goal achievement.
 To become effective communicators we need to be aware of a few fundamental tips we can use in our work and life interactions.
 Regardless of the situation, the same rules apply.

 Prior to getting into the meat of your conversation, be sure to express your thanks for the other individual’s time.
 Time is an extremely precious resource, and it important to be respectful and considerate of that.
-Also, complement or recognise any positive contribution they are making.
+Also, compliment or recognise any positive contribution they are making.
 Appreciation and praise can go a long way towards building good rapport.

 Connect on a personal level if possible.
 Look for places where interests overlap if any exist.
 Even in a professional situation, there may be some personal interests in common, hobbies, sports, children, etc. Take care to avoid such controversial topics as political leanings or religious beliefs.
 A real sense of connection makes a difference in the tone and outcome of the current conversation and most likely future communications as well.